- Posted by Mark Elliott

 - A plus?
 They tried to work on strategy before the meeting and they worked on delivery through the film, which is good.

 These movies are very entertaining, but not necessarily a great way to learn the fundamentals of sales.
-If you are looking for some more effective tips on B2B sales, check out our Cold Calling or How to Build a Sales Team white papers.
+If you are looking for some more effective tips on B2B sales, check out our How to Build a Sales Team white paper.